Adibakhan14/Adibakhan14/README.md

 - **WorkHolic**: A freelancing platform that uses AI for matching clients with freelancers, with secure payment through blockchain escrow.
 - **DBMS Project for a Grocery Mart**: Implementing a structured database with tables for Customer, Product, Category, Order, Supplier, Payment, and Inventory, with rules and constraints.

-### 🔍 I’m Currently Exploring
-- Market analysis on freelancing platforms like Upwork and Fiverr
-- AI integration in freelancing platforms and effective skill assessment for freelancers

 ### 🤝 Connect With Me
 - 📧 Email: khanadiba595@gmail.com
 - 💼 LinkedIn: [Adiba Khan](https://www.linkedin.com/in/adiba-khan-94727a269/)